jack-mixer/jack_mixer/README.md

 maintained by Frédéric Peters.
 You can reach Frédéric at fpeters (a.t) 0d (dot) be, and Nedko at nedko (a.t) arnaudov (dot) name.

+## Acknowledgements

+K-meter implemenatation taken from jkmeter, licensed under the GPL 2, by Fons Adriaensen.

 [COPYING]: ./COPYING
 [INSTALL]: ./INSTALL